King’s College Lower School 11 plus (11+) Exam Information – Key Details

 A series of open events take place in June, September and October.
 Please click here for key dates.

-Boys will need to be registered for the entrance examinations for 2018 entry by November 2017, (see the school’s website for the deadline) when they are in Year 6 at their current school.
+Boys will need to be registered for the entrance examinations by November, (see the school’s website for the deadline) when they are in Year 6 at their current school.
 It is not necessary to register a long time in advance but do be aware of the deadline.
 Registration is online.

 - Comprehension paper – 35 minutes